-The Bank is dependent on IT systems to (1) serve customers, (2) support business processes, (3) ensure complete and accurate processing of financial transactions and (4) support the overall internal control framework.
-Many of the Bank's internal controls over financial reporting are dependent upon automated application controls and completeness and integrity of reports generated by the IT systems.

-The Bank has multiple systems that interface with the core Banking system to run its day to day operations.

-Given the complexity of the infrastructure of the multiple systems that interface with the core Banking system and a high dependency on technology, we considered this to be a key audit matter for our audit.
+The Bank's financial accounting and reporting systems are heavily dependent on complex systems.
+Significant reliance on IT systems presents a significant risk to the bank as the core banking system is considered complex due to the multiple significant functionalities and interdependence with other systems.

+The calculations, recording and financial reporting of transactions and balances recorded in the financial statements is highly dependent on IT automated system and processes.

+The possible financial implications of errors or fraud on the financial statements either directly or indirectly will usually be significant.

 Our audit procedures in this area included, among others:

-- General IT controls: we tested the governance and other higher controls operating over the information technology environment across the company, including system access and system change management, program development and computer operations. - Application controls: we tested the design and operating effectiveness of automated controls critical to financial reporting.
-For any identified deficiencies, we tested the design and effectiveness of compensating controls and, where necessary, extended the scope of our substantive audit procedures. - We considered the appropriateness of the access rights granted to applications relevant to financial accounting and reporting systems and the operating effectiveness of controls over granting, removal and appropriateness of access rights. - Where we identify the need to perform additional procedures, we place reliance on manual compensating controls, such as reconciliations between systems and other information sources or performing additional testing such as extending the size of our sample to obtain sufficient appropriated audit evidence over balances impacted.
+General IT controls: we tested the governance and other higher controls operating over the information technology environment across the company, including system access and system change management, program development and computer operations.

+Application controls: we tested the design and operating effectiveness of automated controls critical to financial reporting.
+For any identified deficiencies, we tested the design and effectiveness of compensating controls and, where necessary, extended the scope of our substantive audit procedures.

+We considered the appropriateness of the access rights granted to applications relevant to financial accounting and reporting systems and the operating effectiveness of controls over granting, removal and appropriateness of access rights.

+Where we identify the need to perform additional procedures, we place reliance on manual compensating controls, such as reconciliations between systems and other information sources or performing additional testing such as extending the size of our sample to obtain sufficient appropriated audit evidence over balances impacted.
-pletely describe the s to comply with the rements is the need formation regarding he establishment of required to demonods received. principles agreed between Using our tax specialists to transfer pricing report prep perts is consistent with the The report also assessed the at the recharges for consist